Mike163mike/eureka-server/README.md

-# eureka-server
+## Cloud service for registry two
+## microservices forex-service and currency-conversion.

+2 modules eureka-service, api-gateway (and embedded load-balancer) for management
-Discovery service for registry two microservicies forex-service and currency-conversion.
+two microservices forex-service and currency-conversion.